ManivaDigital-AB/Happicard/README.md

 Our goal for Happicard is to integrate React.js within a Django app and consume a RESTful API with React.js

 ## Back-End Development Workflow
-To run Django on your local computer, you will need to run the following commands to activate the local server:
+To run Django on your local computer, you will need to run the following commands:
 ```
 pip install virtualenv
 python -m venv env